Last Updated: Sep 22, 2017 Views: 13

 A guide to additional documents, ephemera, photographs, drawings, and archival collections related to L. C. Tiffany's firms is attached, including a list of other institutions that have substantial archival materials related to Tiffany Studios and L. C. Tiffany.
 Additionally, the Rakow Research Library would be happy to send you any of our subject- or format-related bibliographies and guides on Tiffany.
 A list of these is attached.

 Though you are not interested in books and articles about Tiffany memorials, scanning their notes and bibliographies may make you aware of additional archival resources and their locations.
 A search of both the Rakow Research Library Catalog and Article Index will return records for several books and articles that could be useful in this way.
+You can start your search here.

 You are welcome to come to Corning and use the resources of the Rakow Research Library.
 We encourage you to call ahead to let us know when you plan to arrive/visit and remind us of your area of interest.
 While an appointment is not required to use the library (except for access to archives and special collections on weekends), contacting us prior to your visit will help us to be better prepared to meet your research needs and to have preliminary materials ready upon your arrival.